 Our sake range has been carefully selected from five of the finest brewers in Japan.
 Boasting well over a thousand years of sake production between them these are masters of their art.
 Sake is classified in several ways including the rice and yeast that are used and the geographical provenance.
 The defining classification, however, results from how "polished" or milled the rice grains used to make the sake are and whether or not a small amount of brewer's alcohol (distilled alcohol) has been added to pronounce characteristics of flavour and fragrance.
 Junmai means literally "pure rice" this denotes sake that has no additional alcohol.
 Daiginjo, Ginjo and Honjozu are the three distinct classifications that indicate the percentage of rice that remains after polishing.

 Within these classifications great variations exist, no two sake are equal.
 One of the great joys of discovering sake is appreciating these differences and that only comes with experience.
-Whether you are a sake sommelier or trying sake for the first time we invite you to browse the range and select the sake that appeals to you.
+Whether you are a sake sommelier or trying sake for the first time we invite you to browse our full range of Japanese Artisan Sake and Spirits and select the sake that appeals to you.

 Plum and Yuzu sake